 Precision score = 104 / (3 + 104) = 104/107 = 0.972

-The same score can be obtained by using precision_score method from sklearn.metrics
+The same score can be obtained by using the precision_score method from sklearn.metrics

 print('Precision: %.3f' % precision_score(y_test, y_pred))

-What are different real-world scenarios when precision scores can be used as an evaluation metrics?
+Different real-world scenarios when precision scores can be used as evaluation metrics

 The precision score can be used in the scenario where the machine learning model is required to identify all positive examples without any false positives.
-For example, machine learning models are used in medical diagnosis applications where the doctor wants machine learning model will not provide a label of pneumonia if the patient does not have this disease.
-Oncologists want models that can identify all cancerous lesions without any false-positive results, and hence one would use a precision score in such cases.
+For example, machine learning models are used in medical diagnosis applications where the doctor wants machine learning models that will not provide a label of pneumonia if the patient does not have this disease.
+Oncologists ideally want models that can identify all cancerous lesions without any false-positive results, and hence one could use a precision score in such cases.
 Note that a greater number of false positives will result in a lot of stress for the patients in general although that may not turn out to be fatal from a health perspective.
 Further tests will be able to negate the false positive prediction.

 The other example where the precision score can be useful is credit card fraud detection.
 In credit card fraud detection problems, classification models are evaluated using the precision score to determine how many positive samples were correctly classified by the classification model.
 You would not like to have a high number of false positives or else you might end up blocking many credit cards and hence a lot of frustrations with the end-users.